hashicorp/terraform-website/content/source/docs/enterprise/capacity.html.md

 page_title: "Capacity and Performance - Terraform Enterprise"
 ---

-# Terraform Enterprise Capacity and Performance (Installer)
+# Terraform Enterprise Capacity and Performance

 The maximum capacity and performance of Terraform Enterprise is dependent entirely on the resources provided by the Linux instance it is installed on.
 There are a few settings that allow Terraform Enterprise's capacity to be adjusted to suit the instance.